seaweed-swd/PolyU-AAE5303-MyIndoorUAV/README.md

-# IndoorUAV-Agent VLN Unseen Evaluation
+# IndoorUAV-Agent VLN Evaluation

-> We evaluated the VLN ability for `IndoorUAV-Agent`, used the pre-train model and dataset by this open-source repository.
+> We evaluated the VLN ability for IndoorUAV-Agent repo, used the pre-train model and dataset by this open-source repository.

 <br>